 His favorite saying: “The best diplomats are a sharp axe and a keen sword” testifies to his rather harsh tone.
 However, this should not belie the fact that his heart is in the right place.

-Hildegard is the abbess of an abbey somewhere on Catan.
-One of her greatest wishes is to be venerated as a saint.
+One of the greatest wishes of Hildegard is to be venerated as a saint.
 Malicious gossip has it that she already made good progress by being sanctimonious.

-However, if someone takes something from her, she might wish him to turn into a pillar of salt.
+However, if someone takes something from her, she might wish him to turn into a stone.

 Jean is a pretty pirate woman with an honor code characteristic to her guild.
 “Robbed is not stolen” is her motto when she uses the robber to appropriate other people’s resources.
 But for the same reason, she isn’t too resentful if she gets robbed herself.
 However, she detests Trade Masters, Spies, and Monopolies, because she considers them simply as dishonorable and insidious robberies.